karlospn/mytechramblings-site-source-code/content/posts/deploy-az-resources-when-not-available-on-azurerm.md

 - If it exists, it deletes the ``App Configuration`` using the ``az appconfig delete`` command.
 - Sleeps during 30 seconds.

-With the ``local-exec`` provisioner we can't update a resource, the only option available is to delete it and afterwards recreate it with the new updated attributes.

-To update an ``App Configuration`` using this method, Terraform will delete it and then recreate it from scratch, if the resource creation happens right away after the deletion an error might appear saying that the ``App Configuration`` still exists, that's the reason why we're running the sleep command after deleting the resource, to let Azure enough time to know that the resource has been deleted.
+The ``local-exec`` provisioner can’t run an in-place update on a resource in a subsequent ``terraform apply`` command, the only option available is to delete it and afterwards recreate it with the new updated attributes, which means that the ``App Configuration`` creation happens instantly after the deletion, so an error might appear saying that the ``App Configuration`` still exists, that's the reason why we're executing a ``sleep`` command after deleting the resource, to let Azure enough time to catch up.

 ```bash
 #!/bin/bash